 - 1/4 tsp cayenne (if your kids are sensitive to spicy, omit)

-- 28 oz can diced tomatoes *do not drain
+- 28 oz can diced tomatoes (fire roasted are yummy too) *do not drain

 - 3 tsp kosher salt, divided